AlexTISYoung/snipar/docs/sGWAS.rst

 Options:

---mean_covar
+--covar
-   Location of mean covariate file (default no mean covariates)
+   Location of covariate file (default no mean covariates)

 --fit_covariates
    Fit covariates for each locus.
 Default is to fit covariates for the null model and project out the covariates'